ArdiaD/OptimizeAttention/README.md

 ## Data Availability and Provenance Statements

-All datasets are proprietary.
-We do not have the rights to share the data publicly.
-The data are provided to the *International Journal of Forecasting* Editor only.
-We provide pseudo-data for other users upon request.
-Please destroy the data after completing the replication exercise.
+All datasets used in this project are proprietary and cannot be shared publicly due to licensing restrictions.
+Access to the original data is granted exclusively to the Editor of the _International Journal of Forecasting_ for review purposes.
+For all other users, we provide pseudo-data.

 ## Computational Requirements

 The computations are very demanding.
 On a modern computer, it takes about one day to generate an illustrative setup and several days to produce the complete set of results.

 You must use a **Windows machine** with **R version 4.2.3**, **RStudio**, **Rtools**, and at least **64 GB of RAM**.
 Compatibility with this specific R version is critical; we recommend using [rig](https://github.com/r-lib/rig/releases) to manage R versions.

 We use the R package `renv` to install the exact versions of the packages used.
 If installation with `renv` fails, you can run `99_run_install_packages.R` to install dependencies manually.

 See the file `session_info.txt` in the repository for the full session details that generated the results.

 ## Instructions to Replicators

-1. Download and unzip the ZIP file from the provided Dropbox link.
+1. Clone the repository to your computer.
 2. Open the R project `optimize_attention.Rproj`.
 3. Run:
    ```r
    renv::restore()
    ```
    and confirm with “y”.
-4. If needed, install any failed packages using their specific versions from CRAN archives as per `session_info.txt`.
+4. If needed, install any failed packages using their specific versions from CRAN archives as per `session_info.txt`; see `99_run_install_packages.R` below.
 5. Run `00_run_all.R` to generate all results, or run individual scripts as described below.

 ## Description of Programs/Code